 There were a couple of nights that led me frantically scouring supermarkets on Deliveroo for sweet treats and considering the £10 minimum order, plus £3.99 delivery fee, for the sake of a harmless chocolate bar.
 But after most of the evening obsessing over should I/shouldn't I, it thankfully became too late to do anything about it and I’d instead head upstairs, brush my teeth and go to sleep.

 I learnt a lot of lessons whilst doing this challenge, some of which were surprising added bonuses:

 1. Sugar is in absolutely everything.

 Seriously, even in foods you would least expect.
-I started looking at labels whenever out food shopping and found sugar in sauces, dressings, cereals, protein shakes and yoghurts.
-Luckily, most of the items on my shopping list actually don’t contain it, but some did, and it’s not always labeled clearly as ‘sugar’.
+I started looking at labels whenever I went out food shopping and found sugar in sauces, dressings, cereals, protein shakes and yoghurts.
+Luckily, most of the items on my shopping list actually don’t contain it, but some did, and it’s not always labelled clearly as ‘sugar’.

 2. Finding a why has never been more important.

 As with everyone right now, lockdown has presented its own number of challenges for me - including a new house search.
 Although I said in some instances it has been much easier, a lot of the time I still found I really had to focus on why, and my motivation for the challenge, in order to get through tough days when my anxious and stressed emotions wanted me to give in to sugary snacks.

 3. I discovered a different type of willpower.